rkulskis/course-template/README.md

  gradescope loading screen, waiting for all their results to arrive at the end.

+## Getting started

+## Creating a new repository with this template

+In the right-hand side of GitHub click the green box `Use this template` and create your own private clone of this repo.

 ## Porting to existing framework of code

-Because forks are not private, to pull this framework into your private course repository run:
+Alternatively, to pull this framework into your private course repository run:
 ```
 git remote add upstream git@github.com:rkulskis/autograder-template.git